 Out of the two, the former is patently the scarcer silhouette; however, if the hype around the Air Jordan 4 sneaker continues, we expect the silhouette to be just as ubiquitous as the AJ1 model.
 So, if you haven’t already, why not get ahead of the curve?

-Below, we’ve rounded up the top 20 Air Jordan 4 colourways – from the Air Jordan 4 ‘Fire Red’ to the Union x Air Jordan 4 – each available on FARFETCH.
+Below, we’ve rounded up the top 20 Air Jordan 4 colorways – from the Air Jordan 4 ‘Fire Red’ to the Union x Air Jordan 4 – each available on FARFETCH.

-Sure, collaborations are fun, and new colourways can be exciting, but is there anything better than getting your hands on an OG colourway?
+Sure, collaborations are fun, and new colorways can be exciting, but is there anything better than getting your hands on an OG colorway?
 We’re talking about the pairs that Michael Jordan actually wore on court, such as the Air Jordan 4 ‘Fire Red’ that’s just as hot as the name suggests.

 Off-White may be renowned for its grandiloquent, industrial aesthetic, but Virgil Abloh recently proved that he's able to turn his hand to minimal design with the release of the Off-White x Nike Air Jordan ‘Sail’.
 Sure to become the cornerstone of your sneaker rotation, the phantom cream-hued sneaker is practical, versatile and highly admired by the sneaker community.

-In the same year that the first Jordan was released, Nike dropped an Air Jordan 1 metallic pack consisting of various white Air Jordan 1s, each set apart by colourful metallic details.
-35 years later, Jordan Brand brought this design concept to their Air Jordan 4 silhouette to create the Air Jordan 4 ‘Metallic Green’, ‘Metallic Red’, ‘Metallic Orange’ and, our favourite, the ‘Metallic Red’.
+In the same year that the first Jordan was released, Nike dropped an Air Jordan 1 metallic pack consisting of various white Air Jordan 1s, each set apart by colorful metallic details.
+35 years later, Jordan Brand brought this design concept to their Air Jordan 4 silhouette to create the Air Jordan 4 ‘Metallic Green’, ‘Metallic Red’, ‘Metallic Orange’ and, our favorite, the ‘Metallic Red’.